danielbolan/danielbolan.github.io/README.md

 # danielbolan.github.io
-A place to shout into the void.
+A place for shouting into the void